cellml/libcellml/docs/tutorials/tutorial6/tutorial6_cpp.rst

 .. container:: dothis

     **3.b** Create the appropriate MathML to represent the equations above, and add to the nGate component.
-As in the previous tutorial, you can copy this from the file provided in the :code:`resources/tutorial6_mathml.txt` file if you prefer.

 .. container:: dothis